 Thomas College’s Department of Safety and Security is committed to building cooperative relationships within the College community by providing quality service with integrity, respect, and fairness.

 Safety and Security provides a level of personal accountability to our students that will help them develop into a person who makes good choices and takes responsibility for themselves and their community.
 They are dedicated to promoting safety through education, communication, and crime prevention.

 Parking & Motor Vehicles

 In order to establish and enforce rules governing parking on campus, please read all rules carefully as they apply to all members of the college including faculty, staff, students and visitors.

 All vehicles on campus are required to be registered with Safety and Security.
 In order to register a vehicle, one must provide the license plate number, make and model of the vehicle that will be used on campus.
 Parking decals are required to be placed in the bottom left corner of the rear windows on all vehicles registered with Safety and Security.
 Decals are $5 per year and are charged directly to the Thomas account associated with the vehicle.

-All residents parking on campus should use the lot at which they reside (GPH residents should park in front of the GPH residence halls or in the parking lot located at the south end of the Administration Building; Village and Bartlett residents students should park in the Village/Bartlett lots).
-Commuters should use the commuter parking lots located on the North end of the Administration Building.
+All residents parking on campus should use the lot at which they reside (GPH residents should park in back of the GPH residence hall or A Lot; Village and Bartlett residents students should park in the Village/Bartlett lots).
+Commuters should use the commuter parking lots on the North end of the Administration Building or B & C Lots.
 Any student who has questions on where to park should contact Safety and Security at extension 399.

 Faculty & Staff Parking

 The Faculty and Staff parking lot is located in back of the Administration Building.

 Please contact Safety and Security at extension 399 for any questions regarding fines and fees on parking.

 Safe Winter Driving Tips